weshaan/weshaan/README.md

-> I dont wanna ruin this one
+> I dont wanna ruin this one - the voice in my head.

-hey i see you are staking me again...👀
+Hey i see you are staking me again...👀

 <!---
 weshaan/weshaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.